KlahmAshley/ExamStarterUnity/README.md

 1st shader
 For the first shader I included was a stencil shader.
 This stencil was very useful for this scene.
 I wanted to try and show a broken down warehouse/building.
 The stencil shader allows me to do this without complicated geomtery in modelling.
 It enhances the scene with complex looking
 "Geomtry" When really its just covering up those pieces.
-I like how it looks broken donw without as much effort.
+I like how it looks broken down without as much effort.
 <img width="329" height="290" alt="Screenshot 2025-12-09 140100" src="https://github.com/user-attachments/assets/f47ce832-0692-4b60-9ed8-04aab440a88a" />
 <img width="433" height="244" alt="Screenshot 2025-12-09 135600" src="https://github.com/user-attachments/assets/c2f7afdd-6eb7-4919-b8d5-ff803a45a05b" />

 2nd shader
 For the second shader I included the vertex extrusion shader for polygon surface deformation.
 I did not have time to properly input coding but my plan for this shader would be to increase warios midsection when he collects the donuts.
-Similarly to the orginal game when he bulks upo to twice his size when he eats a donut but I added a comical twist for a humor aspect as it is a game for all ages and Wario, although "evil" is often viewed in a comical way! * I include my early version of this idea
-+ my final version of this idea.
+Similarly to the orginal game when he bulks upo to twice his size when he eats a donut but I added a comical twist for a humor aspect as it is a game for all ages and Wario, although "evil" is often viewed in a comical way! * I include my early version of this idea and my final version of this idea.

 EARLY VERSION:
 <img width="379" height="203" alt="progress" src="https://github.com/user-attachments/assets/4007aec5-e103-4e88-86c5-3a97b74d3e6c" />